fbpx

 The payback period is the time it takes for an investment to generate enough cash flow to recover its initial cost.

-It's a straightforward way to assess the risk and profitability of an investment.
 For a machine shop, this means calculating how long it will take for the savings or additional revenue generated by the new CNC machine to cover its purchase price.

 How to Calculate the Payback Period